CompleteBlenderCreator2/01_Introduction_and_Setup/README.md

 Be able to position and align your objects with precision.

-### 8 Moving Around Your Models
+### 7 Camera Setup Moving Around Your Models
 **In this video (objectives)…**

-1. What we did
+1. Look at the scene through the camera.
-2.
+2. Position the Camera ready form.
-3.
+3. learn how to quickly move the camera and around the world.

 **After watching (learning outcomes)…**

-< What the student will be able to do, space above important >
+Be able to setup your camera ready for your first render

 ### 9 Rendering Out Your Scene
 **In this video (objectives)…**